dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

           end do
        else

-Basically, do the same process, but reusing the information get during the nodes section.
+Basically, does the same process, but reusing the information got in the nodes section parsing.
-It does not need the `ecoute` routine and use a simple `read` to fill the `lnods` table.
+It does not need the `ecoute` routine and use a simple `read` to fill the `lnods` table, which is much more efficient.

           do ielem = 1,nelem
              ielty = ltype(ielem)